‘Geography is the subject that holds the key to our future’ Michael Palin

 Year 12 - 13

+For A level, our students follow the AQA Geography specification, and is a popular option subject.
 Students have two single day field trips in year 12.
 The first is to Camber Sands in the spring term to investigate changes in vegetation across this impressive sand dune system, and the second is a visit to Stratford to investigate the impact of the London 2012 Olympic Games on the changing character of the local area.
-In Year 13, students are afforded the opportunity to plan their own independent investigation based on either human or physical aspects of Geography (or a combination of both), which they do on a 3 day residential trip to Swanage in the Autumn term.
+In Year 13, students are afforded the opportunity to plan their own independent investigation based on either human or physical aspects of Geography (or a combination of both), which they do on a 3-day residential trip to Swanage in the Autumn term.

 Activities and Recent Highlights